AMP Interviews with the biggest movers and shakers in the Apartment Management Industry

 I was fortunate several years ago to form a partnership with a co-worker/friend and his childhood friend.
 The three of us set out to acquire and develop student housing and multifamily communities.
 We acquired several communities and built three from the ground up.
 Easily my favorite was ARCHIVE Oxford in Oxford, MS near Ole Miss.
 I had long dreamt about developing a community that was cohesive from every angle – architecture, interior design, brand, service, and operational execution.
 ARCHIVE Oxford was exactly that.
 In a market with the most challenging market metrics I’ve experienced, we leased the community and reached occupancy of 93%+ while the market was in the low to mid-’70s.

-If I personally developed another community, I don’t know where it would be, but I would focus on the alignment described above and challenge the architect and interior designer to craft a plan that doesn’t’ feel like every other community.
+If I personally developed another community, I would focus on the alignment described above and challenge the architect and interior designer to craft a plan that doesn’t’ feel like every other community.
 We can do better than designing a white box and offering the same amenities as everyone else on the block.

 What is your most memorable vacation?